imperva/frida-jit-unpacker/docs/02_description.markdown

 # Smart Hooking Strategy
 The program uses Frida to disassemble CLR functions and place hooks as far as possible from packer monitoring points (start address of the function for example) while still collecting their input.

+# Acknowledgement
+We gratefully acknowledge the contributions of the teams responsible for the development of dnSpy, CFF Explorer, JITM, JitHook, Frida, pefile and dotnetfile.
+These tools / projects have been very helpful to our work.